toolleeo/cli-apps/README.md

 * [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
 * [sad](https://github.com/ms-jpq/sad) - CLI search and replace.
 Show you a nice diff of proposed changes before you commit them.
 * [Soft Serve](https://github.com/charmbracelet/soft-serve) - Self-hostable Git server for the command line.
 One distinguished feature is the possibility to create new repositories with a push.
-* [stargazer](https://github.com/gennaro-tedesco/stargazer) - Github stats from the command line
+* [stargazer](https://github.com/gennaro-tedesco/stargazer) - Github stats from the command line.
 * [tig](https://github.com/jonas/tig) - An ncurses-based text-mode interface for `git` that can act as a repository browser, but can also assist in staging changes for commit at chunk level.

 ## <a name="graphics"></a>Graphics